fan2/mkdocs/docs/blog/posts/c/c-data-types-basic-derived.md

     ![Table-5.2-some-semantic-arithmetic-types](./images/Table-5.2-some-semantic-arithmetic-types.png)
 </figure>

 The two types `time_t` and `clock_t` are used to handle times.
 They are semantic types, because the precision of the time computation can be different from platform to platform.
-The way to have a time in seconds that can be used in arithmetic is the function *difftime*: it computes the difference of two timestamps. `clock_t` values present the platform’s model of processor clock cycles, so the unit of time is usually much less than a second; *CLOCKS_PER_SEC* can be used to convert such values to seconds.
+The way to have a time in seconds that can be used in arithmetic is the function *difftime*: it computes the difference of two timestamps. `clock_t` values present the platform's model of processor clock cycles, so the unit of time is usually much less than a second; *CLOCKS_PER_SEC* can be used to convert such values to seconds.

 ## 6 Derived data types